chainguard-dev/edu/content/en/opensource/apko/getting-started-with-apko.md

 The instructions in this document were validated on an Ubuntu 22.04 workstation running Docker 20.10.

-## Step 1 — Download the Apko Image
+## Step 1 — Download the apko Image

-Start by pulling the official Apko image into your local system:
+Start by pulling the official apko image into your local system:

 ```shell
 docker pull distroless.dev/apko
 ```

-This will download the latest version of the distroless Apko image, which is rebuilt every night for extra freshness.
+This will download the latest version of the distroless apko image, which is rebuilt every night for extra freshness.

 Check that you're able to run apko with: